langroid/langroid/examples/kg-chat/README.md

 about the dependency graph.
 This agent uses two tools in addition to those already available to `Neo4jChatAgent`:

-- GoogleSearchTool to find package version and type information
 - DepGraphTool to build the dependency graph for a given pkg version, using the API at [DepsDev](https://deps.dev/)
+- GoogleSearchTool to find package version and type information.
+It also can answer other question from the web about other aspects after obtaining the intended information from the dependency graph.
+For examples:
+  - Is this package/version vulnerable?
+  - does the dpendency use latest version for this package verion?
+  - Can I upgrade this package in the dependency graph?

 The `Neo4jChatAgent` has access to these tools/function-calls: